yannbelief/readme-editing-area/README.md

 Basic Usage
 ---
-Let's decalre a book form and its three inputs and initial values in `init()` method.
+Let's decalre a book form and its three inputs with initial values in `init()` method.
 Remember to inherit the parent class `FormHelper`.

 ```php
 class BookForm extends FormHelper {